tgokal/MCW-ML-Ops/Hands-on lab/HOL step-by-step - MLOps.md

 4. Provide the following information in the **New Azure service connection** dialog box and then select **Save**:

-    a. **Scope level**: **Machine Learning Workspace**
+    - **Scope level**: **Machine Learning Workspace**

-    b. **Subscription**: Select the Azure subscription to use.
+    - **Subscription**: Select the Azure subscription to use.

       > **Note**: You may be asked to log into Azure Portal to access the list of available subscriptions.
 It might take up to 30 seconds for the **Subscription** dropdown to be populated with available subscriptions, depending on the number of different subscriptions your account has access to.

-    c. **Resource group**: This value should match the value you provided in the **azure-pipelines.yml** file.
+    - **Resource group**: This value should match the value you provided in the **azure-pipelines.yml** file.

-    d. **Machine Learning Workspace**: This value should match the value you provided in the **azure-pipelines.yml** file.
+    - **Machine Learning Workspace**: This value should match the value you provided in the **azure-pipelines.yml** file.

-    e. **Service connection name**: `quick-starts-sc`
+    - **Service connection name**: `quick-starts-sc`

-    f. **Security**: Grant access permission to all pipelines is checked.
+    - **Security**: Grant access permission to all pipelines is checked.

     ![The New Azure service connection form is populated with the values outlined above.
 The Save button is selected.](media/devops-build-pipeline-06.png 'Add an Azure Resource Manager service connection dialog')

     >**Note**: If you are unable to select your **Machine Learning Workspace**, do the following steps:

-    g.
-Quit the `New Azure service connection` dialog.
+    - Quit the `New Azure service connection` dialog.

-    h.
-Refresh or reload the web browser.
+    - Refresh or reload the web browser.

-    i.
-Repeat steps 1-3 above.
+    - Repeat steps 1-3 above.

-    j.
-In step 4, change the `Scope level` to **Subscription** and then select your **Resource group**.
+    - In step 4, change the `Scope level` to **Subscription** and then select your **Resource group**.

-    k.
-Please remember to name your service connection as `quick-starts-sc`.
+    - Please remember to name your service connection as `quick-starts-sc`.

-    l.
-Grant access permission to all pipelines.
+    - Grant access permission to all pipelines.

 ## Exercise 4: Setup and Run the Build Pipeline